rafaelwang112/FaceRecognitionCelebrityLookAlike/README.md

 Note: face_recognition depends on dlib, which requires CMake; installing face_recognition without them may fail

 ## Usage
-Scrapes images of rappers and saves them in Images/
+To scrape images of rappers and saves them in Images/:
 ```bash
 python3 scrape_images.py
 ```

-Generates the files in data/
+To generate the files in data/:
 ```bash
 python3 encode_faces.py
 ```

-Run the recognition webcam, press Enter to quit
+To run the recognition webcam (press Enter to quit):
 ```bash
 python3 recognition.py
 ```